 Finally, the overarching negative tone of Sainani's critique deserves attention.
 We counted three occasions in the article where she gives any credit to our achievement with MBI, but each is immediately followed by an assertion that we were misguided or mistaken.
 She is the one who is misguided or mistaken.
 It is deeply disappointing and discouraging when someone in her position of influence fails to notice or acknowledge the following novel contributions that we have made to the theory and practice of inference: the definitions of inferential error that go beyond the null (nil) hypothesis and statistical significance; sample-size estimation based on controlling these errors, especially the risk of declaring a harmful effect potentially implementable; the higher publishability rates and negligible publication bias with MBI compared with NHST; quantitative ranges for qualitative measures of probability; smallest and other magnitude thresholds for the full range of effect statistics in the sports-medicine and exercise-science disciplines; procedures for estimating and assessing the magnitude of the standard deviation representing individual responses with continuous outcomes and of the moderators explaining them; the need for a distinction between clinical and non-clinical inference; the concept of clear effects with the two kinds of inference, and the associated decision rules based on adequate precision or acceptable uncertainty; and easily the most valuable of all, the notion of accounting for the risk of harm–the probability that the true effect represents impairment rather than enhancement of health or performance–with clinically important effects.

 There is still room for debate that could result in improvements in MBI.
 The most obvious debatable feature are the rules we have devised for deciding when effects are clear in clinical and non-clinical settings–in other words, the rules for acceptable uncertainty in the two settings.
 These rules in turn depend on the threshold probabilities that define the terms most unlikely, very unlikely, unlikely, possible, likely, very likely and most likely, because it is only with these or similar qualitative terms that researchers, clinicians and practitioners can make informed decisions as stakeholders.
 The decision must not be left solely with the statisticians.
 Some will argue that these thresholds are as arbitrary as the p value of 0.05 defining significance.
 Our rejoinder is that our thresholds are for real-world probabilities based on experience with clinicians and practitioners.
-(Mastrandrea et al., 2010)Furthermore, our simulations showed that they provide realistic publication rates and negligible publication bias for small-sample research.
+They are also similar, to and a little more conservative than, those used by the Intergovernmental Panel on Climate Change (Mastrandrea et al., 2010), another group of scientists who are concerned about communicating decisions based on plain-language probabilities of outcomes.
+Furthermore, our simulations showed that they provide realistic publication rates and negligible publication bias for small-sample research.
 Anyone wishing to define clear more conservatively will inevitably reduce publication rates and increase publication bias.

 We have demonstrated that the error rates in MBI are acceptable overall.
 However, those wishing to use MBI, but who remain concerned with error rates, could present an additional statistic with excellent error control, the second-generation p-value (SGPV) (Blume et al., 2018).
 Briefly, this statistic is based on an interval null hypothesis equivalent to the trivial region in MBI.
 The SGPV is not a probability; rather it is the proportion of hypotheses supported by the data and model that are trivial.
 If the SGPV=0, then the data support only clinically meaningful hypotheses.
 If the SGPV=1, then the data support only trivial hypotheses.
 Values between 0 and 1 reflect the degree of support for clinically meaningful or trivial hypotheses, with a SGPV of 0.5 indicating that the data are strictly inconclusive.